marcin-chwedczuk/_blog/_posts/2020-08-06-cierpienia-mlodego-wertera.md

         return Set.of();
     }

-    // For first 3 player moves we analyze every possibility var allPossibleMoves = board.getMovesForAllFreeFields()
+    // For the first three player moves we analyze every possibility var allPossibleMoves = board.getMovesForAllFreeFields()
     if (depth < 3) {
         return allPossibleMoves;